hossman/jenkins-reports/README.txt

     output/html/reports
      - some CSV summary reports of "recent" test failures output/html/job-data/
-     - access to the (ziped) test reports and full logs for any failure mentioned in the summary reports
+     - CSV with detailed list of test results (PASS and FAIL) ... if and only if tests were run
+     - full build logs ... if and only if at least one test failure occured (to save space)

 TODO: customize the venus template to add some pretty links to the reports & raw job-data